Perimenopause vs. Menopause: How to Navigate the Three Stages of the Transition

 To separate common myths from physiology, read 10 Common Menopause Myths Debunked with Science + Soul

-Phase 2: Menopause – The Official Milestone
+Phase 2: What Is Menopause — The Official Milestone

 What is Menopause, Really?